Justice and the Arts

 - The Race Monologues of six Lewis and Clark students: Camille Christie, Raymond Fenton, Jasmine Graze, David Jenkins, Guadalupe Triana, and Tony Zamora

-- Comedian Baratunde Thurston on technology, race, and politics
+- Comedian Baratunde Thurston on technology, race, and politics.
+Listen to the podcast.

 - Arizona State professor Merlyna Lim on how minority voices use social media to organize

 Our favorite APA Compass stories of 2012, and one new Angry APA Minute

 - Kilong Ung, author of Golden Leaf: A Khmer Rouge Genocide Survivor

 - Race Monologues with Goldann Salazar and Musa Ahmed